Malice at the Palace: Background

 The Indiana Pacers and Detroit Pistons had not met since the previous season's Eastern Conference Finals, which the Pistons won in six games en route to their first NBA title since the "Bad Boys" era of the late 1980s and early 1990s.
 Coming off a two-game winning streak, the Pacers held a 6–2 record, while the defending champion Pistons had begun their season 4–3.
-The game was televised nationally on ESPN along with both teams' local broadcast affiliates, FSN Midwest and WDIV (Detroit's NBC affiliate).
+The game was televised nationally on ESPN along with both teams' local broadcast affiliates, FSN Midwest (Indiana) and WDIV-TV (Detroit).

-The game, like many previous meetings between the two teams, was dominated by defense.
 The Pacers got off to a quick start, opening up a 20-point lead with seven minutes to go before halftime.
 The Pistons managed to cut into the lead, trailing by 16 points by halftime.
 The Pistons opened the third quarter with a 9–2 run, but the Pacers ended it with a buzzer-beating three-pointer and a layup from Jamaal Tinsley heading into the fourth quarter.

-Richard Hamilton and Lindsey Hunter started the last quarter with consecutive three-point field goals as the Pistons cut into the lead again.
-But Stephen Jackson's back-to-back field goals pushed the lead back to 93–79 with 3:52 remaining, essentially putting the Pistons away.
+Richard Hamilton and Lindsey Hunter started the fourth quarter with consecutive three-point field goals, as the Pistons cut into the lead again, but Stephen Jackson's back-to-back field goals gave the Pacers a 93–79 lead with 3:52 remaining, and essentially putting the game away.
 Despite the lopsided score near the end of the game, most key players on both teams remained in the game.

 The Pacers were led by the 24-point effort of small forward Ron Artest, who scored 17 in the first quarter.
 Jermaine O'Neal notched a double-double with 20 points and 13 rebounds.
 Tinsley had 13 points, eight assists and a career-high eight steals.
 Hamilton led the Pistons with 20 points.
 Rasheed Wallace and Ben Wallace both recorded a double-double.